Horse Racing (video game)

-The game features eight virtual Thoroughbred race horses residing in the fictional Rainbow Thoroughbred Stables at a fictional western Kentucky race track called Plympton Downs (named after longtime sportscaster and Intellivision sales personality George Plimpton).
-Each of the horses have differing racing abilities (front runner, pace keeper, come from behind, etc.), and vary from game time to game time (a horse with come from behind traits during one match may have front runner abilities during the next match).
+The game features eight Thoroughbred race horses residing in the fictional Rainbow Thoroughbred Stables at a western Kentucky race track called Plympton Downs (named after longtime sportscaster and Intellivision sales personality George Plimpton).
+Each of the horses have differing abilities (front runner, pace keeper, come from behind, etc.), and vary from race to race (a horse with come from behind traits in one match may have front runner abilities in the next match).
 These horses are known by their colors (instead of their post position numbers—unlike in regular horse racing).

 Horse Racing was also released by Sears for their Intellivision private-label clone, the Super Video Arcade.